JungleDevs/node-challenge-001/README.md

 - Serialization;
 - Production builds.

-**Target level**: This is an all around challenge that cover both juniors and experience devs based on the depth of how the concepts were applied.
+**Target level**: This is an all-around challenge that covers both juniors and experienced devs based on the depth of how the concepts were applied.

 **Final accomplishment**: By the end of this challenge you’ll have a production ready API.